Updated: Nov 20

-Wear sunglasses on your journey home, this also prevent the blue led streets lights from bothering you.
+Wear sunglasses on your journey home, preventing the blue led street lights from bothering you.

 Turn the WIFI off.
-This will decrease noises from electronic equipment.
+It decreases noises from electronic equipment.
 It will also reduce electromagnet exposure.

 Experiment with the above concepts to ensure the right amount of sleep to function properly during your night.

 Here are some other related articles you may enjoy learning from: